 The Federal Communications Commission (FCC) licenses for all of the state-owned educational, noncommercial television transmitters (18) are administered through OETA.
 Sixteen other states have similar statewide educational television operations and support their networks through state appropriations.
 OETA receives approximately \$0.70 per citizen in state funding while other state networks receive as much as \$4.26 per citizen to support their educational television operations.
 Originally, the entire operating budget of OETA was funded by direct appropriation of state dollars.
-However, as equipment, broadcasting, programming and production expenses have increased and services have been expanded, the proportion of state funding remains at 41 percent however that does not include programming costs.
+However, as equipment, broadcasting, programming and production expenses have increased and services have been expanded, the proportion of state funding has declined to 30 percent.
 As a state agency, the operating costs of the Authority are primarily funded through legislative appropriation and a small amount of self-generated funds.
 From July 1, 2018 to May 15, 2019, programming and development was supported fully by the OETA Foundation based on the 1992 Partnership Agreement between the Authority and the Foundation.
 Foundation-generated dollars are received from viewers, corporations, foundations and other grants.
 As of November 15, 2018, Friends of OETA became a legally separate and tax-exempt entity.
-Friends of OETA was formed to raise funds and support the activities and programs of OETA by receiving, investing, managing, and expending non-state-appropriated funds and properties.
+Friends of OETA was formed to raise funds and support the activities and programs of OETA by receiving, investing, managing, and expending non-stateappropriated funds and properties.
 On April 23, 2019, OETA and the Friends of OETA entered into an agreement for the Friends of OETA to raise funds and support the activities of OETA.
+During FY-20, the Friends of OETA provided OETA with funding to cover programming, production, and equipment costs.